1 Getting Started

 [1] 17

-We work with large collections of experimental data or values derived from corpora.
+In our actual research, we work with large collections of experimental data or values derived from corpora.
 But the commands we’ve looked at above only deal with two numbers at a time.
 The simplest structure for dealing with more than one value is a vector.

 c(1, 2, 3, 4)